michaelfaerber/NCN4MAG/README.md

 ## Description

-Pipeline for training the Neural Citation Network (ncn) with the Microsoft academic graph (MAG) dataset.
+Pipeline for training the Neural Citation Network (NCN) with the Microsoft Academic Graph (MAG) dataset.

 To setup the processing service, see https://github.com/sebastiancelis98/CitationRexApp This Repository is for the training part only.